 Non-gambling related options include selling raffle tickets for a chance to win appealing prizes or hosting a silent auction.
 In addition, a charity poker tournament could be held in conjunction with a fundraising golf tournament, gala or other special event.

-4. Plan Promotional and Graphic Collateral
+4. Plan Promotional and Graphic Collateral for the Charity Poker Tournament

 Once the venue, date and time have been determined, it’s time to plan the marketing and promotional collateral.
 Poker tournaments typically exude a concept of “a fun and classy night out.”
 The collateral should express the same concept.
 There are inexpensive flyer and collateral templates available online if your non-profit organization doesn’t have anyone with graphic design experience.
 The collateral may include the following: